Skip to content

 The code above uses the ParameterTool class to process the program arguments.
 So most of the basic examples use --input filename and --output filename as java arguments.
 So params will have those arguments in a Map.

-With the open source version, we have access to a lot of connector, for example to load data from csv file.
+With the open source version, we have access to a lot of different connectors, for example to load data from csv file.
 This is convenient to do local testing.
+With Confluent Cloud only Kafka topics can be used as source and sink.

 Create a Quarkus java app